aritrabiswas2004/novascript-source/README.md

 to be added.
 The features to be included in the future are given in a TODO list below.

 > [!WARNING]
-> IN NovaScript version v0.1.0, all outputs to the console print in Debug print.
+> In NovaScript version v0.1.0, all outputs to the console print in Debug print.
 To print in
 > Release print check the [builtins docs](./BUILTINS.md) for more information.

 ### Variables